paxel/sunshine/README.md

 Objects can also be collected:

+* **Array\<Object>**: a Fixed List of Objects
 * **List\<Object>**: a variable List of Objects
 * **Optional\<Object>**: a special List of Objects, that is size 0 or 1

-**NOTE:** There is no Array for Object

 **NOTE:** The difference between a Dynamic Value and an Optional Value is following:
-An Optional Value has a ```public boolean hasNameOfValue() {}``` method and in case the value is not present will throw an Exception if you access the getter.
+An Optional Value has a ```public boolean hasNameOfValue() {}``` method and in case the value is not present, will throw an Exception if you access the getter.
-A Dynamic Value that is not present will be null, 0, 0.0 or an empty List, which can make it indistinguishable between not present or set to that value.
+A Dynamic Value that is not present will be null, 0, 0.0 or an empty List, which can make the default values indistinguishable from not present.
+But that might also be desired in some cases.

-Currently it is not planned to allow for preset values other than constants.
+**NOTE:** Currently it is not planned to allow for preset values other than constants.

 ### Schema